125. Humanitarian Use Devices

 If a physician determines that IRB approval cannot be obtained in an emergency situation in time to prevent serious harm or death to a patient, a HUD may be used without prior IRB approval providing that within five days of the emergency use, the physician provides written notification to the IRB Chair with the following information: identification of the patient involved (age and sex of the patient), the date of the use, and the reason for the use.
 The physician should submit a follow-up report on the patient’s condition to the HDE holder.
-The HDE holder is required under 21 CFR 814.126(b) to submit periodic reports, including the applicant’s clinical experience with the device and the number of devices shipped or sold in the US.
+The HDE holder is required under 21 CFR 814.126(b) to submit periodic reports, including the applicant’s clinical experience with the device and the number of devices shipped or sold in the United States.

 - the identification of the patient involved;